GoInterject/GoInterject.github.io/wAbout/Report-Library-Basics.md

 ### Folders Section

-The Folders section of the Report Library contains a hierarchy of folders.
+The Folders section of the Report Library contains a hierarchy of folders (max two folders deep).
 You can expand or collapse any folder.

 ![](/images/ReportLibraryBasics/ReportLibraryFoldersSection.png)
 <br>